 The U.S. Steel Tower, at 7th & Grant Avenues, is the tallest building in Pittsburgh, at 841 feet -- although there are 3 buildings in Philadelphia that surpass it for the title of tallest building in Pennsylvania.
 Built in 1970, it surpassed the 1932-built Gulf Tower, on the opposite corner from U.S. Steel.

 There haven't been many TV shows set in Pittsburgh.
-Mr. Belevedere, starring Christopher Hewett as a butler to a family led by ballplayer-turned-broadcaster Bob Uecker as a sportswriter, was set in nearby Beaver Falls, hometown of Jets legend Joe Namath, but it was filmed in Los Angeles.
+Mr. Belvedere, starring Christopher Hewett as a butler to a family led by a sportswriter played by ballplayer-turned-broadcaster Bob Uecker, was set in nearby Beaver Falls, hometown of Jets legend Joe Namath, but it was filmed in Los Angeles.
 The most notable TV shows actually taped in Pittsburgh, at the PBS station WQED-Channel 13, were Mister Rogers' Neighborhood and Where In the World Is Carmen Sandiego?

 Fred Rogers was from Latrobe, and in spite of his show's success, he never moved the taping to New York or Hollywood.
 He notably had Steeler receiver Lynn Swann on his show, to show that even a big tough football player (or, at least, a graceful wide receiver) could love ballet (which explained how Swannie got such nice moves in the first place).
 A statue of Mr. Rogers, sponsored by TV Land, is near Heinz Field, as is one of Steeler founder-owner Art Rooney.

-While most of The Dark Knight Rises was filmed in New York (with a few CGI-added bridges added to the atmosphere of the fictional Gotham City), and its 2 predecessors were filmed in Chicago, the football game scene was filmed at Heinz Field, with the fictional Gotham Rogues wearing Steeler black & gold.
+While most of The Dark Knight Rises was filmed in New York (with a few CGI bridges added to the skyline to create the atmosphere of the fictional Gotham City), and its 2 predecessors were filmed in Chicago, the football game scene was filmed at Heinz Field, with the fictional Gotham Rogues wearing Steeler black & gold.
 (They even made up a fake website for the team, including the Rogue Rag, a takeoff on the Terrible Towel.)
 Real-life Steeler legend Hines Ward returned the opening kickoff for a touchdown as Bane's bomb collapsed the field behind him, and playing the opposition's kicker was real-life Pittsburgh Mayor Luke Ravenstahl.
-(The scene where Gary Oldman goes to Matthew Modine's house to prepare for the final assault may also have been filmed in Pittsburgh, although the row-house style resembles Philadelphia.
+The scene where Gary Oldman goes to Matthew Modine's house to prepare for the final assault may also have been filmed in Pittsburgh, although the row-house style resembles Philadelphia.
 Some of the movie was filmed in Newark, but that street doesn't look like any part of Newark I've ever seen.
 You'd have to get as far south as Trenton to see Philly-style rowhouses in New Jersey, but then they've got 'em all along the Delaware River, in places like Bordentown, Burlington and Camden.
 Maybe it's a Pennsylvania thing.

 One of Tom Cruise's first big films was All the Right Moves, a high school football movie set in Pittsburgh.
 He returned to Pittsburgh to film Jack Reacher.
-A movie with more life in it, the original 1968 Night of the Living Dead was filmed in Pittsburgh.
-Its sequel Dawn of the Dead at the Monroeville Mall in the eastern suburbs, and the concluding chapter Day of the Dead back in the city.
+A movie with more life in it, the original 1968 Night of the Living Dead, was filmed in Pittsburgh.
+Its sequel Dawn of the Dead was filmed at the Monroeville Mall in the eastern suburbs, and the concluding chapter Day of the Dead back in the city.
 Gung Ho, with Michael Keaton, spoofed the decline of Pittsburgh industry.
 Flashdance, with Jennifer Beals, turned the declining Pittsburgh dream on its head.
 Boys On the Side seemed to wink at it.
 And Groundhog Day starts in Pittsburgh before moving east to Punxsatawney.
 However, those aren't sports movies.
 (Although, with Jennifer Beals, Drew Barrymore and Andie MacDowell in them, there may be some heavy breathing.)